-When your client machine connects to a server it will connect with specific server software running on the server.
-If you are sending an email, for example, your client machine will be talking to the email software on the server.
+When your client machine connects to a server, it will connect with specific server software running on the server.
+If you are sending an email, for example, your client machine will talk to the server’s email software.

-To recap, the Internet is a single gigantic network of networks that are linked using a wide variety of technologies.
-The millions of individual networks, small and large, that make up the Internet are owned and operated by numerous individuals, small businesses and large corporations.
+To recap, the Internet is a single gigantic network of linked networks using a wide variety of technologies.
+The millions of individual networks, small and large that make up the Internet are owned and operated by numerous individuals, small businesses, and large corporations.
 This means that the Internet is built on cooperation and that nobody actually owns the Internet.

 This lack of ownership might suggest that the Internet is subject to disruptions.
 Not so.
 When an individual network has problems, it merely drops out of the overall network, but only the computers on that network are affected.
 The computers that were communicating through the broken network, using bridges or gateways, will have plenty of alternate channels for doing their business.